Arizona PBS KIDS: Quality Kids Programming 24/7

 Because watching live TV accounts for 68 percent of the time young children spend watching video, it was essential for the new 24/7 channel to be offered as a local service, explained Keith Kennebeck, director of children’s programming for PBS.
 “More than 40% of PBS KIDS viewing comes from broadcast-only homes.” he said.
 Since many of these are low-income homes with no other access to educational kids content, it is critical to have a presence in those homes.
 Simensky noted that the 24/7 PBS KIDS channel will be the only free, nationally-available kids service.

-Still, kids’ use of digital platforms is also significant and growing, so the PBS KIDS team knew it was also important to provide a livestream of the new channel – which will be available both on the web and via the free PBS KIDS video app.
+Still, kids’ use of digital platforms is also significant and growing, so the PBS KIDS team knew it was also important to provide a livestream of the new channel – which will be available both on the web and via the free PBS KIDS video app that also contains games like the best solitaire app and others.
 Kennebeck said that later in 2017, PBS KIDS will also launch an interactive gaming component that will allow kids to toggle between watching a show and playing a related game.
 According to Kennebeck, research has shown that this combination of learning and reinforcement leads to better learning outcomes.

 For the foreseeable future, PBS KIDS programs will continue to air on the main Arizona PBS channel as well as the new 24/7 kids channel, though as Kennebeck noted, the programming team took care to ensure that shows don’t air on both channels at the same time, providing options for young viewers and their caregivers.